uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

 Simply build the frontend, no other steps needed.

 # Release vs ReleaseWithDebugInfo
 The wheel built with ReleaseWithDebugInfo is *significantly* slower than Release.
-It is meant to be used for debugging **the backend**.
-If you are debugging the frontend or the python interface, you should be using the Release version.
-In python, the release version is the pyd file copied into the dplus folder by default when running rebuild-wheels.bat, and should simply work.
-In the frontend, Debug mode still uses the Release wheel for the backend, so debug with a Debug build.
-ReleaseWithDebugInfo will get you the slower debuggable backend.